-Though the Jaguars offense was downright ugly for much of Sunday, it was a nice little end for Cole, who had been held catchless over the previous two weeks.
-The second-year target looked like a solid find early in the season, but didn't top 100 yards or score after Week 2's win over the Patriots.
+Though the Jaguars offense was downright ugly for much of Sunday, it was a decent finish to the season for Cole, who had been held catchless over the previous two weeks.
+The second-year target looked like a solid find early in the season, but he didn't top 100 yards or score after Week 2's win over the Patriots.
 He could definitely be in line for a value bump if Jacksonville upgrades at quarterback in the offseason.

 Cole did not catch either of his two targets during Sunday's 17-7 win over the Dolphins.

-Cole was again unable to capitalize on his usage as Jacksonville's No. 3 wideout, and logged his fifth game of the season without a catch.
-The second-year receiver has struggled in Jacksonville's low-octane offense all year, and does not carry much fantasy intrigue heading into a Week 17 tilt against the Texans.
+Cole was again unable to capitalize on his usage as Jacksonville's No. 3 wideout, as he logged his fifth game of the season without a catch.
+The second-year receiver has struggled in Jacksonville's low-octane offense all year, and he doesn't carry much fantasy intrigue heading into a Week 17 tilt against the Texans.